 The type of obstacles that doctors on the Competent Authority Pathway tend to encounter are more of the bureaucratic kind.
-They do not have to pass exams, and finding employment is generally easier for this cohort.
-Many will only stay a few years and will work in more centrally located hospitals.3 However this is not universally true, and some will stay longer and work in less central locations.
+They do not have to pass exams, and finding employment is generally easier.
+Many will only stay a few years and will work in more centrally located hospitals.